silverprize/materialdrive/bower_components/paper-radio-group/README.md

 paper-radio-group
 =================

+**This element is compatible with Polymer 0.5 and lower only, and will be deprecated.**
+You can check out a similar 0.8-compatible version of this element at [https://github.com/polymerelements/paper-radio-group](https://github.com/polymerelements/paper-radio-group)

-See the [component page](http://www.polymer-project.org/docs/elements/paper-elements.html#paper-radio-group) for more information.
+See the [component page](https://www.polymer-project.org/0.5/docs/elements/paper-radio-group.html) for more information.